Jimpa: Production

 Jimpa is directed by Sophie Hyde, written by Matthew Cormack, and co-produced by Liam Heyen, Bryan Mason, and Marleen Slot.
 The film is a co-production between Australia, the Netherlands, and Finland.

 Some filming took place in Adelaide in March 2024, including one scene at a café in the East End, which stands in for Amsterdam.
 Further scenes were shot in Amsterdam and then Helsinki, Finland.
 Post-production took place in Adelaide.

 The story is partly based on Hyde's own family history, with Colman's role as Hannah playing a fictionalised version of Hyde, of which Hyde has said, "In some ways, that was the character that I always felt was least taken from life – but maybe that's just because it's me".
 Hyde said that Jimpa is in some ways a companion film to her debut feature, 52 Tuesdays (2013), which charts a relationship with her father as they undergo gender transition.
 At its Australian premiere at the Adelaide Film Festival, Hyde revealed that her father (who died in 2018) had never gone to live in Amsterdam.
 He had, however, left his family.
 Aud Mason-Hyde, who plays Frances in the film, is the child of Hyde and Bryan Mason (who edited the film), and is non-binary.

 The score was composed by Sydney-based singer, songwriter, producer, and composer Nick Ward.
 Matthew Chuang was cinematographer, and Bryan Mason edited the film.

 The closing credits are accompanied by a cover of MUNA's "I know a place", sung by Australian singer-songwriter Brendan Maclean and Aud Mason-Hyde.
 Mason-Hyde also sings solo during the film.
+The film runs for 113 minutes.

+The family and the actors talked about the making of the film in an episode of the documentary series Australian Story on ABC Television on 16 February 2026, shortly before its release in Australian cinemas.
+Olivia Colman said that Jimpa "helped restore her faith in her art" because it was such a collaborative and creative process the way that Hyde worked with her actors.
+She also "love[d] the fact that this film is about learning how to listen to each other without throwing the toys out the crib" and thinks that Hollywood is too nervous about making queer stories.
+Hyde said that, while all of her films are personal on some level, Jimpa is the most explicitly personal, naming it after her grandfather and recreating her family structure and stories.